git-kick/ioBroker.e3dc-rscp/README.md

   * \[E160\]\[E190\] "peerDependencies.iobroker.admin"  in package.json
   * \[605\] updated (c) 2025.
   * \[254\] removed v1.3.2 which was never released.
+* removed duplicate queueWbRequestData() definition from main.js - the relevant one is in wallbox.js
+* removed obsolete initialisation of maxIndex for BAT and PVI from constructor().
+Both values are now initialized from config during initChannel().
+* introduced config value maxindex_wb - before, maxIndex["WB"] remained undefined in some cases.

 ### 1.4.1